dromotherm/blog/_posts/2026-05-09-energyplus-sim.md

 image: energy_plus/acf_2.png
 ---

-Rather than rebuilding enverything from scratch in python like we did in the thesis, a more robust approach is to use [energyplus](https://energyplus.net/)
+Rather than rebuilding from scratch in python, a robust approach is to use [energyplus](https://energyplus.net/)